 Starting music lessons at the right age can make the experience more enjoyable and rewarding.
 Research shows that early exposure to music supports brain development, builds coordination, and improves focus.

-But readiness isn’t just about age—it’s also about your child’s interest and ability to follow instructions.
-That’s why our music school always recommends assessing these factors before enrolling.
+But readiness is not just about age — it is also about your child’s interest and ability to follow instructions.
+For that reason, our music school always recommends assessing these factors before enrolling.

-Starting at young age will provide plenty of time to achieve at least ABRSM grade 5 and apply for Direct School Admission at best Singapore Schools.
+Starting at a young age provides plenty of time to achieve at least ABRSM grade 5 and apply for Direct School Admission at the best Singapore schools.

 Best Age to Start Piano Lessons